 end of September – for the issue that will be released in December of the same year.

-The author whose contribution will be published will receive two copies of the Socio-economic and Humanities studies.
+The author whose contribution will be published have the right to receive two copies of the Socio-economic and Humanities Studies.
 Contributions are not financially rewarded.

 2. Guidelines for reviewers

 The second round of the peer review process is used to process review reports in the Socio-economic and Humanities Studies.
 We ask the reviewers to fill in all the relevant sections on the form, the date of the review and your name, including the signature.